lukas-krecan/ShedLock/README.md

 }
 ```

-> Please note that the lock table must be created externally.
+> Please note that the lock table must be created externally with `_id` as a partition key.
 > `DynamoDBUtils#createLockTable` may be used for creating it programmatically.
 > A table definition is available from `DynamoDBLockProvider`'s Javadoc.